College Financial Aid

 Search for scholarships at any of these sites:

-College Board Opportunity Scholarships - Click here for more information on a $25 million commitment to encourage more students to take the steps necessary to get into college.
+- College Board Opportunity Scholarships - $25 million commitment to encourage more students to take the steps necessary to get into college.
 This first-of-its-kind national scholarship program lays out six simple steps that all students can take to get into college.
 Students have the chance to earn scholarships when they: 1) build their college list; 2) practice for the SAT; 3) improve their SAT score; 4) strengthen their college list; 5) fill out the FAFSA; 6) apply to college.

-Fastweb - Click here to access one of the largest scholarship search tools available.
+- Fastweb - One of the largest scholarship search tools available.
 Complete the online profile and Fastweb allows you to search over 1.5 million scholarships.

-Florida Scholarships and Grants - Click here to review a list of State of Florida Grant and Scholarship Programs administered by the Office of Student Financial Assistance.
+- Florida Scholarships and Grants - List of State of Florida Grant and Scholarship Programs administered by the Office of Student Financial Assistance.

-Johnson Foundation Scholarship Information - Click here to access information about two scholarships available through the Johnson Scholarship Foundations.
+- Johnson Foundation Scholarship Information - Access information about two scholarships available through the Johnson Scholarship Foundations.
 One is for children of UPS Employees who live in Florida the other is for students with disabilities who attend one of Florida's 11 public universities.

-My College Dollars - The most comprehensive scholarship search on the web (Facebook account needed).
+- My College Dollars - The most comprehensive scholarship search on the web (Facebook account needed).
 Connect with nearly $6 billion in available scholarship aid and $45 billion in federal and state grants.
-Click here to access the site.

-NAEHCY LeTendre Scholarship - Click here for more information.
-The National Association for the Education of Homeless Children and Youth provides scholarship assistance to students who are homeless or have experienced homelessness during their K-12 school attendance, and who have demonstrated average or higher than average achievement.
+- NAEHCY LeTendre Scholarship - The National Association for the Education of Homeless Children and Youth provides scholarship assistance to students who are homeless or have experienced homelessness during their K-12 school attendance, and who have demonstrated average or higher than average achievement.
 Applicants may be high school seniors, students enrolled in a GED or other alternative education program, or recent graduates/GED recipients.

 - Take the PSAT/NMSQT® in the specified year of the high school program and no later than the third year in grades 9 through 12, regardless of grade classification or educational pattern;